benzenittini/command-reporter/README.md

 # Introduction

 Once installed, you can prefix any bash commands with "reportResult", and when the command finishes running, it'll let you know with a soothing robotic voice.
-Extra useful for long-running builds that run in the background.
+Extra useful for long-running builds that execute in the background.

 # Installation